-These skills will help you progress onto further study in the engineering, manufacturing, process and control sector.
-This may be Level 3 vocational qualifications, such as the Cambridge Technical in Engineering, A-Levels, such as A-Level Design and Technology, or one of the number of Fabrication and Welding Operative/Technician or Manufacturing and Process Operative Apprenticeships.
-It is anticipated that these qualifications will also enable you to progress onto a T Level such as Manufacturing, Processing and Control when they are available.
+These skills will help you progress onto further study in

+This may be Level 3 vocational qualifications, such as the Cambridge Technical in Engineering, A Levels, such as A Level Design and Technology, or one of the number of Design and Development Technician Apprenticeships.
+It is anticipated that these qualifications will also enable you to progress onto a T Level such as Design and Development for Engineering and Manufacturing, when they are available.